dopp000/custom-limbus-dnd-bot/README.md

   similarly sweep the defender's full skill list per-incoming-hit (`fire_evade_triggers`/`fire_counter_triggers`) rather than needing the matching skill to be currently declared.
-This is deliberate and correct, not a gap — just worth knowing the mechanism before assuming these only fire off declared skills.
+This is deliberate and correct, not a gap, just worth knowing the mechanism before assuming these only fire off declared skills.
-- Animated combat reveal pacing (`COIN_FACE_DELAY`/`COIN_DETAIL_DELAY`) is untuned beyond "verified it works" — a busy round can run long.
+- Animated combat reveal pacing (`COIN_FACE_DELAY`/`COIN_DETAIL_DELAY`) is untuned beyond "verified it works", a busy round can run long.
 Revisit if it feels too slow in real play.

 ## Project Structure